 The Apollo 12 Lunar Module Impact Site

 The Apollo 12 LM Intrepid approached from the east on a bearing of approximately 285° clockwise from lunar north.
-Thus the Intrepid was traveling in a west-northwesterly direction.
+The Intrepid was traveling in a west-northwesterly direction.
 This bearing is almost exactly the same bearing on which the Intrepid traveled on during its descent and landing to mark the second time in mankind's history in which human beings landed and set foot on another world.
 The Intrepid's angle of descent at impact was 3.7° from horizontal and its velocity at impact was 1680 meters per second (3758 miles per hour).
-That is far faster than the top speed of a Lockheed SR-71 Blackbird yet somewhat less than the top speed of the North American X-15 research aircraft.

 Apollo 12 LM Impact Site Data

-Google Moon KMZ File for the Impact Site
+Google Moon KMZ File for the A12 LM Impact Site

 A12_LM_Impact_Site.kmz 63 MB KMZ file of the impact site for use in Google Moon.
 Since this KMZ file is rather large, you may wish to right-click on the link to download and save the file.
 After the KMZ file has been downloaded to a location on you computer, you can then open the downloaded file in Google Moon.

-Videos of Apollo 12 Lunar Module Intrepid's Lunar Impact Site
+Videos of Apollo 12 Lunar Module Intrepid's Impact Site